 Partner Up with a Local Businesses

-This is a great idea from the folks over at Behind The Chair.
+This is a great idea from Behind The Chair.
 They suggest finding a local business you love and promoting each other’s businesses — especially any holiday offers you each have going on.

 Create Special Offers

-To get folks in your salon or gym on Small Business Saturday, you need to give them a reason to come in — which you have with your holiday-themed packages.
+To get folks in your salon or gym on Small Business Saturday, you need to give them a reason to come in — aka your holiday-themed packages!

 Then, once they’re in, your holiday packages will be too good of a deal to pass up!